Can Stress Cause Headaches?

 Two-Thirds of Americans say they are likely to seek help for stress, 54% are concerned about the level of stress in their everyday lives.

 An estimated 28 million Americans nearly 10% of the population, suffer from headaches of some kind, most of them are women and these are migraines, not headaches.
 Migraines in my experience with my clients can be caused by the fear of getting a migraine.
-They are so painful and can have you out of action for a few days that the fear of this happening again can bring on a headache and then perhaps the migraine.
+They are so painful and can have you out of action for a few days that the fear of this happening again can bring on a headache and then perhaps a migraine.

 Common triggers for headaches.